PsychoinformaticsLab/nipymc/README.md

 Once you have the data, things will work smoothest if you put it in the following subdirectories in your `nipymc` directory:

-- `/data/eprime`: This will contain all of the E-prime experiment files for all subjects for all tasks.
+- `data/eprime`: This will contain all of the E-prime experiment files for all subjects for all tasks.
 It will look like a bunch of text files with names like `EMOTION_100307_RL_TAB.txt`.
-- `/data/onsets`: This will contain the text files with information about when the different stimulus categories were presented to each subject in each task.
+- `data/onsets`: This will contain the text files with information about when the different stimulus categories were presented to each subject in each task.
 It will look like a bunch of text files with names like `EMOTION_100307_RL_fear.txt`.
-- `/HCP/data`: This will contain the actual fMRI time series data.
+- `HCP/data`: This will contain the actual fMRI time series data.
 There will be a separate subdirectory for each subject (e.g., a directory labeled `100307` for subject 100307).

-Now you can use [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) to extract the time series for the 100 ROIs we used in our analyses and save this extracted ROI data to the `/data` directory.
+Now you can use [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) to extract the time series for the 100 ROIs we used in our analyses and save this extracted ROI data to the `data` directory.
 You can do this from the command line using the `fslmeants` command, like so:
 ```
 fslmeants -i [img_file] --label=[roi_file] -o [output_file]
 ```